apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Russia retaliates against Ukraine after 24 killed in border city**
+**Czechs refuse to attend UN security council meeting called by Russia**

-You can read more about it [here](https://www.cnn.com/2023/12/31/europe/russia-strikes-kharkiv-after-belgorod-attack/index.html).
+You can read more about it [here](https://thehill.com/policy/international/4383333-czechs-refuse-to-attend-un-security-council-meeting-called-by-russia/).

 ## Requirements
 - Python 3.8